Looking to enroll in the EMS program at NTCC? Here's a few considerations.

 - Exams are designed at least in part to measure the studentâ€™s ability to read.

-- A second example is one dealing with skills proficiency verifications that must be performed within established time frames.
+- A second example is one dealing with skills proficiency verification that must be performed within established time frames.
 Performing a skill within established time frames is required because speed of performance is an integral part of patient care.

 The Functional Job Description, outlined at the Appendix before this section, describes the required skills and job requirements essential to EMS personnel.
 That description will guide all accommodations permitted for the EMT and paramedic students.